aj-enns/microsoft.devcenter/terraform/devbox-with-customized-image/README.md

 ### Changing Compute Sizes

-Update the `compute` map in `modules/devcenter/main.tf` and corresponding settings in `devcenter-settings.json`.
+Update the `compute` settings in `devcenter-settings.json`, then re-run `02-create-definitions.ps1` to update the definitions with the new compute SKUs.

 ## Outputs